avasu12/REST-WebService/README.md

-# REST-WebService
+# Macroeconomics API

-A REST API Web Service built with Python
+A REST API Web Service built with Python.
+Access data about macroeconomies across the globe

+Runs on Python 3.12.4

+Run webservice.py